15 SMART Goals Examples for Your Nursing Career

 S: The goal here is to be mindful of your interactions with coworkers.
 It also talks about which tasks you’ll help others with.

-M: By thinking about constructive feedback, you can measure how well you’re working with your team.
+M: By about constructive feedback, you can measure how well you’re working with your team.

 A: The goal is attainable since it states that you’ll offer to lend a hand whenever you’re caught up on your work.